 You can use data analytics to segment customers into different groups.
 Doing so will allow you to find out how each segment interacts with your product or brand.
 You can likewise look at each sub-groups and focus on gaining insights.
 The next step is to adopt different interactive and servicing strategies to improve churn prediction and increase retention for the most wanted customers.

 So, how to do segmentation?
 The easiest way is to analyze data including customers’ lifestyle, demographics, SaaS product purchased, types of customers, the purchase value, and the frequency of purchase.
 The analysis of data and the right type of variables allow you to discover the type of customers who are driving the most revenue.
 In this way, you can predict customer churn for future days.

-Lastly, it is difficult to analyze a large volume of data – however, using machine learning algorithms, models, tools, and data analytics, you can easily structure the data and improve customer churn prediction.
+Lastly, it is difficult to analyze a large volume of data – however, using machine learning algorithms, models, tools, and data analytics, you can easily structure the data, do analysis for customer churn prediction and improve it.
 Good Luck!